osrf/gazebo_tutorials/ros_urdf/tutorial.md

 You should also be able to play with the slider bars in the Joint State Publisher window to move the two joints.

-Its important that while converting your robot to work in Gazebo, you don't break Rviz or other ROS-application functionality, so its nice to occasionally test your robot in Rviz to make sure everything still works.
+It is important that while converting your robot to work in Gazebo, you don't break Rviz or other ROS-application functionality, so its nice to occasionally test your robot in Rviz to make sure everything still works.

 The [gazebo\_ros\_control](http://gazebosim.org/tutorials?tut=ros_control)
 tutorial will explain how to use Rviz to monitor the state of your simulated